The VLCT Mission: to serve and strengthen Vermont Local Government

 Who We Are

-An Executive Director is appointed by the Board and manages the League’s day-to-day operations, including the delivery of the following services to League members:
+An Executive Director, appointed by the Board, manages the League’s day-to-day operations, including the delivery of the following services to League members:

 Speaking with one voice on behalf of many Vermont municipalities, VLCT educates state and federal officials about the impact of their actions on local governments and informs them of municipal needs.
 Each fall, VLCT members set the League's legislative priorities for the upcoming year when they adopt the VLCT Municipal Policy during the League’s Annual Meeting.
 During the legislative session, the Board of Directors also provides guidance on legislative issues as they evolve at the State House.
 At the federal level, VLCT represents Vermont municipal interests in Congress and federal agencies through its membership in the National League of Cities and its work with Vermont's congressional delegation.